 Suggestions to Prospective Injury Victims

-The starting percentage that most personal injury lawyers take in Texas is typically around 33.3%, with increases based on the need for litigation.
+The starting percentage that most personal injury lawyers take in Texas is typically around 33.3% to 45%, with increases based on the need for litigation.
 This percentage can vary depending on several factors, including the case’s complexity, the amount of time the lawyer will need to spend on the case, the likelihood of success, and the attorney’s expertise.

 It is important to remember that some lawyers may charge a higher percentage.
 Ultimately, a contingency fee allows individuals who may not be able to pay a lawyer hourly or upfront to receive quality legal representation by getting the best personal injury lawyer near me.